That time I got drunk at the office Christmas party

 And then she packed away her kit.
-There was no more face-painting.
+There was no more face painting.

 As 160 souls—the entire head office and staff gathered—I was to be the only person with my face painted.
 Orange, white, complete with whiskers.

-It was undeniably a great effort, but now I, a senior editor, was faced with the prospect of meeting board members, key editors from head office and company guests.
-If you’ve ever tried floating that plan for the next fiscal year or tried earnestly discussing feature ideas while colleagues growl at you or suggest you change your name to Roary, you soon realise it’s time to switch to soft drinks.
+It was undeniably a great effort, but now I, a senior editor, was faced with the prospect of meeting board members, key editors from head office, and company guests.
+If you’ve ever tried floating that plan for the next fiscal year or tried earnestly discussing feature ideas while colleagues growl at you or suggest you change your name to Roary, you soon realize it’s time to switch to soft drinks.